nathanielvarona/pritunl-client-github-action/README.md

 Pritunl Client CLI won't allow loading profiles from `.ovpn,` and GitHub Actions don't have a feature to upload binary files such as `.tar` for the Secrets.

-To store Pritunl Profile to Github Secrets, maintaining the state of the `tar` file, we need to convert it to `base64`.
+To store Pritunl Profile to GitHub Secrets, maintaining the state of the `tar` file, we need to convert it to `base64`.
 Here are the steps.

 ### 1. Convert your Pritunl Profile File form `tar` to `base64`.